-Now, even though I agree that some professional training is a big plus; with that said I continued my learning process long after I finished with my “formal” photography training courses.
+Now, even though I agree that some professional training is a big plus; I continued my learning process long after I finished with my “formal” photography training courses.

-There are just some things you have to learn as you go and the 5 tips for first modeling photo shoot are definitely a read!
+There are just some things you have to learn as you go.
+And, these 5 tips for first modeling photo shoot are definitely a read!
+Here goes…

-To make your modeling photo shoot go more smoothly, it’s good to have an understanding of what you want to accomplish before you show up.
+To make your modeling photo shoot go more smoothly, you need a clear understanding of what you want to accomplish before you show up.
 This goes for the photographer as well as the model.

-Pack your modeling bag the night before so everything is ready for your photography session.
-I have a list of what to pack for your model photo shoot here.
+Pack your modeling bag the night before so everything is ready for your modeling or headshot photography session.

-Put some photo shoot poses in your head and practice them before the photography session.
+Put some photo shoot poses in your head.
+Then, practice them before the photo shoot.

-Search online as there are plenty of informative “how to” videos and articles showing tips for photo shoots and you’ll almost always walk away with a modeling or pose idea.
+Search online as there are plenty of informative “how to” videos and books showing tips for photo shoots.
+And, you’ll almost always walk away with a modeling or pose idea.

-Having a plan of action so to speak will make the session go off without a lot of down time and relieves some of the stress of not knowing what’s coming next.
+Having a plan of action so to speak makes the photo session go off without a lot of down time.
+And, it relieves some of the stress of not knowing what’s coming next.

 3. Know Your Strengths and Limits

-For instance, many new female models are very shy when just starting out and a request as simple as “take off your shoes” might be taken in the wrong way.
+For instance, many new female models are very shy when just starting out.
+So, a request as simple as “take off your shoes” might be taken in the wrong way.

-While some models are comfortable doing any type work such as glamour (with little or no clothes) other models are only interested in trying out for fashion or maybe a catalog modeling career.
+While some models are comfortable doing any type work such as glamour (with little or no clothes), other models are only interested in trying out for fashion or maybe a commercial modeling career.

 The photographer needs to be sensitive to the model’s comfort zone and not ask her to do anything going against her natural or moral barriers.

-If the photographer keeps this in mind then the final pictures will come out looking more natural and beautiful instead of stiff and uncomfortable looking.
+If the photographer keeps this in mind, the final pictures will look more natural and beautiful – instead of stiff and uncomfortable looking.